maguirr4-uo/MealPlanner/README.md

 This project is a forked copy from another repository that I worked on at the University of Oregon in Fall 2020.

 In its current state, it makes use of a database that a different author has set up.
-I advise not using this app until I can set up my own
+I advise not using the Heroku app until I can set up my own.

+To run the application on your local machine, follow the instructions in the build.txt document, in the Docs directory.

 ~ Max Aguirre